pandrr/webgpufundamentals/webgpu/lessons/webgpu-compute-shaders-histogram.md

 ## Workgroups

-Can we go even faster?
+Can we go faster?
+As mentioned in [the previous article](../webgpu-compute-shaders.html), the "workgroup" is the smallest unit of work a GPU can do.
+You define the size of a workgroup in 3 dimensions, and then you call `dispatchWorkgroups` to run a bunch of these workgroups.

+Workgroups can share internal storage and coordinate that storage with in the workgroup itself.
+How could we take advantage of that fact?

+Let's try this.
+We'll make our workgroup size, 256x1 (so 256 invocations).
+We'll have each invocation work on at 256x1 section of the image.
+This will make it

 # Drawing a histogram

+# M1

 * JavaScript: 166ms ???
-* Compute Shader: 1 workgroup 1x1x1 : 443ms
+* Compute Shader: 1 workgroup 1x1x1 : 5988ms
-* Compute Shader: width x height workgroups: 1x1x1 : 5.5ms
+* Compute Shader: 1 workgroup per pixel : 34ms
+*